promatia/acts/constitution-act.md

 #### Paragraph 3: Positions
 There shall exist elected through Instant Runoff Voting:
 - (a) 3 seats for scrutinizers, and
-- (b) Prime Executive Minister (PEM) for the Assembly EGI, voted for by the Assembly.
+- (b) Prime Executive Minister (PEM) for the EGI, elected using IRV

 #### Paragraph 4: Prime Executive Minister
-The PEM of the Proassembly EGI has full executive powers to develop and run the Proassembly EGI.
+The PEM of the EGI has full executive powers to develop and run the EGI.

 #### Paragraph 5: Funding of Proassembly
 The EGI must receive reasonable funding from the government to manage its operations.